 Time: 8 Hours

 Like yesterday today I worked on more priming/painting with some fabricating work in between.
+The paint job wasn’t as good as an ABITL Finishing, but it was satisfactory.
 I had breakfast with the guys this morning and they stopped by to see my work and grade me!
 Good news is that they gave me the thumbs up on my overall work and Glenn looked at my battery mount and said it looked good.
 I had also asked him some other questions about my Andair fuel valve and its placement and that’s where I started today and figured I would work on the battery mount later since all I need to do is drill for the attach bolts.
 Before that started I grabbed one of the mid side skins and cleaned it so I could start the priming on it.

 The fuel valve has 3 positions, left tank, right tank and off.
 The goal is to have the “off” position located in the aft or pointing towards the back of the aircraft.
 This would have the left pointing 45° to the left of center line and the right pointing 45° to the right.
 I also wanted to have the center post of the valve to be located on spot of the measurements of my buddies.